MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/select-hosting-method-controls.md

 > [!Note]
 >
-> Starting 2022 release wave 1, Internet Explorer and classic Microsoft Edge browsers will be blocked from opening Unified Interface.
-This will let us further improve the experience by adding browser enhancements that aren't possible on these deprecated browsers.
-Leading up to the blocked experience, an error message such as the following will be displayed to users of Internet Explorer.
-> "Model-driven apps require Microsoft Edge or a supported browser.
+> From 2022 release wave 1, Unified Interface-based apps will not be accessible in Internet Explorer and classic Microsoft Edge.
+The users of Internet Explorer will see an error message similar to the following: "Model-driven apps require Microsoft Edge or a supported browser.
 Please switch to a modern browser."
+> By blocking these older browsers, we'll be able to provide browser enhancements to improve the user experience.

 [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] offers you different browser controls for hosting your webpages.
 Select a browser control to host your webpage in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] from the **Hosting Type** list when you define a hosted control instance.